 When early childcare assistants communicate with a child’s family, both parties should be able to collaborate and assess the child’s strengths and weaknesses while working together to come up with ways to better support him or her.
 And of course, anyone with an early childcare assistant diploma knows that a good parent-caregiver bond builds the foundation for a healthy education environment.
 When the parent makes a positive association with educators and the learning environment, this is inevitably reflected in the child’s attitude and level of success.

 In cases where two-way communication is not ideal, one-way communication can be just as effective.
 Early childcare assistants will often use progress reports to communicate the events of a child’s day to the parents.
 Progress reports can be given to parents when they drop off their child in the mornings or pick them up in the evenings.
-A progress report is a method of quickly outlining both the negative and positive parts of a child’s day in order to keep their parents informed.
+A progress report is a method of quickly outlining both the negative and positive parts of a child’s day to keep their parents informed.
 These can either be formal or informal, depending on the ECA’s relationship with the parents.
 These progress reports are usually very short and to the point – sometimes just a sentence or two is enough.

 Another tactic that professionals with early childcare assistant training might use to communicate a child’s progress to his or her parents is by writing a monthly newsletter.
 It should not come as a surprise that this letter would be much lengthier than a progress report, as it would outline an entire month of a child’s progress.
 Some ECAs might even attach some of the work (drawings, paintings, etc.) that a child has created within that time.
 ECAs can also include lists of ways in which a parent might be able to extend a child’s learning at home, or perhaps even inform parents on volunteer opportunities that may be available at the daycare or preschool.